-- 7.1 This report proposes a balanced budget for 2023/24 with the assumption that the current projection of exceptional support from government of £182.492m will be granted.
+7.1 This report proposes a balanced budget for 2023/24 with the assumption that the current projection of exceptional support from government of £180.159m will be granted.
 At time of writing, discussions are ongoing with Central Government.
-The form the support mechanism remains to be confirmed and so the support is presented as a balancing figure addressing the remaining deficit within all supporting tables of the report. - 7.2 There is reliance on the achievement of departmental savings and an increase in council tax of (currently using 4.99% including a proposed Adult Social Care precept of 2%) although Members should be aware that the proposed level of increase remains under consideration.
+The form the support mechanism remains to be confirmed and so the support is presented as a balancing figure addressing the remaining deficit within all supporting tables of the report.

+7.2 There is reliance on the achievement of departmental savings and an increase in council tax of 9.99% including a proposed Adult Social Care precept of 2%.